gao2733/kube-configuration/README.md

     sudo chown $(id -u):$(id -g) $HOME/.kube/config

 To add other cluster to this master, please refer to log file: $HOME/kube-configuration/kube-init.log

+To provision other clusters to join this kubernetes cluster:
+   During provision, set ":skip_repo_update=kube_slave" for slave system.
+   After VM provision, check the master /root/kube-configuration/kube-init.log, find the line with "kubeadm join" Run this CLI on your slave system.

 For Kubernetes support networking, please refer to: https://kubernetes.io/docs/concepts/cluster-administration/networking/